ariqfraser/VSCode-Web-Dev-Essentials/README.md

 - ESLint - Integrates ESLint into VS Code.
 - multi-command - This extension can create command sequence as one command and bind a key, or call it manually.
 - Output Colorizer - Adds syntax colorization for both the output/debug/extensions panel and \*.log files.
-- Prettier - IMO the best code formatter.
+- Prettier - IMO the best customisable code formatter.
 - Monokai Pro - A sexy yet professional theme pack.

 <hr>